DanielaAfteni/dining_hall_restaurant/README.md

 ```
 ## Run the app in the Terminal

-Firstly there is required to switch: `"kitchen_url": "http://localhost:8081"` in `config/scfg.json`.
+Firstly there is required to switch: `"kitchen_url": "http://localhost:8080/distribution"` in `main.go`.

 Then to run in the Terminal: